Exploring The Competitive Space: Amazon.com Versus Industry Peers In Broadline Retail

 The company has a lower Return on Equity (ROE) of 6.19%, which is 0.94% below the industry average.
 This indicates potential inefficiency in utilizing equity to generate profits, which could be attributed to various factors.

-Compared to its industry, the company has higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $32.08 Billion, which is 4.91x above the industry average, indicating stronger profitability and robust cash flow generation.
+The company exhibits higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $32.08 Billion, which is 4.91x above the industry average, implying stronger profitability and robust cash flow generation.

 Compared to its industry, the company has higher gross profit of $31.0 Billion, which indicates 2.29x above the industry average, indicating stronger profitability and higher earnings from its core operations.